Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/03 Chapter - Moves.md

 ## Making Progress Moves
 There are four progress moves: [[Reach Your Destination]], [[End the Fight]], [[Fulfill Your Vow]], and [[Write Your Epilogue]].
 These moves represent your attempt to act decisively and resolve a challenge or complete a narrative arc.
 When you make these moves, you won’t roll your action die and add a stat.
 Instead, you tally your progress score by adding +1 for each fully filled progress box.
 Then, roll your challenge dice, compare to your progress score, and resolve the move as directed.
 You cannot burn momentum when making a progress move, and you are not affected by negative momentum.

-To learn more about progress tracks and progress moves, see page 14.
+To learn more about progress tracks and progress moves, see [[Progress Tracks]].

 ## Equipment and Moves
 Equipment and items can contribute to the fiction of how you make or avoid a move.
 What you wear or the items you carry might also affect how you envision your character.
 Otherwise, equipment is not especially important.
-To learn more about equipment for your character, see page 25 and page 45.
+To learn more about equipment for your character, see [[Chapter 1/Equipment]] and [[Chapter 2/Equipment]].

 ### Weapons and Armor
 In combat, the weapons you wield and armor you wear mainly provide narrative detail for the scene.
 When you envision how you fight, take your equipment into account.